 Secure Boot is a feature that landed in Fedora 18 and above related securing the boot stages on EFI firmware and required by Windows 10+.

 With Fedora 36+, the akmods package have support to automatically sign locally built kmod with a self generated key.
-Such key must be imported into the EFI firmware (you may have right to access the EFI firmware).
+Such key must be imported into the EFI firmware (you must have right to access the EFI firmware).

 It's not required to disable secure boot (not even move to BIOS compatibility).